Coefficient systems on the A_2 Bruhat-Tits building: Background

-In section \ref{sec: orbits}, we will use the results we obtained in section \ref{sec: buildings} regarding the action of $G$ on $\Delta_n$ to explore the action of $G$ on the space $C_1(\Delta_n,\mathbb{X})$.
-The main technical result of this section, Lemma \ref{lem: crucial}, roughly states that for a function $\beta\in C_1(\Delta_n,\mathbb{X})$ satisfying appropriate conditions, we can assume that the image under $\beta$ of an $I$-orbit of edges on the boundary of $\Delta_n$ is a single $I$-orbit in $\mathbb{X}$.
+Proving Conjecture \ref{conj: exactness 1} in type $\widetilde{A}_2$ is very technical, and requires in depth analysis of the combinatorial structure of the Bruhat-Tits building.
+Section \ref{sec: buildings} will largely be dedicated to revising the relevant theory of buildings, and proving technical results concerning the local structure of the $\widetilde{A}_2$ building, and the canonical pro-$p$ subgroups associated to its facets.

-This lemma is likely the biggest step forward in approaching Conjecture \ref{conj: exactness 1} to date, and in the remainder of section \ref{sec: orbits} we will outline how we can use it to deduce an approach which should ultimately yield a full proof of the conjecture, at least in the simplest case when $\mathcal{X}=\Delta_0$.\\
+In section \ref{sec: coefficient systems}, we will formally define coefficent systems and local oriented chain complexes, complete the proof of Theorem \ref{letterthm: implies sur}, and begin to explore some avenues by which Conjecture \ref{conj: exactness 1} could be proved in general.\\

-In section \ref{sec: small cases}, we will apply the techniques from section \ref{sec: orbits} to study the behaviour of chains in $C_1(\mathcal{X},\mathbb{X})$ for small regions $\mathcal{X}$ in $\Delta$, and we will prove our second main result, which we anticipate will form the first step in the full proof.
+In section \ref{sec: orbits}, we will use the results we obtained in section \ref{sec: buildings} regarding the action of $G$ on $\Delta_n$ to explore the action of $G$ on the space $C_1(\Delta_n,\mathbb{X})$, which will ultimately culminate in a full proof of Theorem \ref{letterthm: exact for star}, modulo some technical details which will be completed in section \ref{sec: small cases}.
+The central idea of the proof is to regard the surface of $\Delta_n$ as (almost) a disjoint union of regions isometric with $Star(v_0)$, and we shift chains in $C_1(\Delta_n,\mathbb{X})$ to chains defined on these regions.\\